 Over 400 million people around the world speak Spanish – which is why learning the language for yourself makes you a powerful asset to employers in an age of global opportunities.

-If you’d like to explore multiple subjects, Spanish and Latin American Studies can be combined with loads of other courses.
+If you would like to explore multiple subjects, Spanish and Latin American Studies can be combined with loads of other courses.
 From Education or Business Studies to Law and Journalism, each combination is designed to help you work towards your vision for the future right from the outset of your studies.

 In semesters 1-4 you’ll take Spanish at either beginner or advanced level, plus two modules in other subjects, allowing you to develop your interests and practise your critical skills.
 The advanced course comprises tuition in written and spoken Spanish and Latin American cultures.
 Beginners focus exclusively in the first two semesters on developing their Spanish with a dedicated language course.